Are You Aging With Grace

 You see, age is a number when it comes to safety.
 As we age, we do slow down which can lead to poor decisions and delayed responses.
 I didn’t want to be a statistic.

-So, while I can now admit age is and isn’t only a number, I have also come to terms that I can age with grace and still be me.
+So, while I can now admit age is and isn’t only a number, I have also come to terms with the fact that I can age with grace and still be me.
 When my hair decides to be gray all over…I will embrace it.

 I have decided that my dress code is going to be all me until the day I die.
 I will wear slides, tie-dye shirts, ripped jeans, leggings, skorts, and shorts.
 I don’t do it to be sexy or impress anyone.
 I do it because I like it.
 Aging gracefully shouldn’t equal total discomfort, and it shouldn’t feel forced.